is-a-dev/docs/src/guides/dbh.md

 }
 ```

 **Note:** In the owner section, you can add any social media handle, such as Discord.
-If you add another social media account, you can omit the email field.
+If you add another social media account, you may omit the email field.
 However, the GitHub username is mandatory.
-Don't forget to provide a preview of your site in your pull request.
+Don't forget to provide a preview of your website in your pull request.

 ## Configuring

-After the pull request is merged, get your server ID by running this command:
+After your pull request is merged, get your server ID by running this command:

 ```
 dbh!server list